Jcarpenter-0/MLNet/learners/README.md

 # Tips for doing Machine Learning
 * Use only numeric data, text will not translate properly, use a mapping to either numeric values or binary columns to address
 * Consider using data that is "relevant" to achieving an end, this is a heuristic
+* Predictions returning NAN?
+Try adjusting the learning rate, optimizer, or examine your data.